withastro/astro/.changeset/sweet-cows-roll.md

 '@astrojs/netlify': minor
 ---

-If you are using Netlify's On-demand Builders, you can now specify how long should your pages remain cached.
-By default, all pages will be rendered on first visit and reused on every subsequent visit until you redeploy.
-To set a custom revalidation time, call the `runtime.setBuildersTtl()` local in either your frontmatter or a middleware.
+If you are using Netlify's On-demand Builders, you can now specify how long your pages should remain cached.
+By default, all pages will be rendered on first visit and reused on every subsequent visit until a redeploy.
+To set a custom revalidation time, call the `runtime.setBuildersTtl()` local in either your frontmatter or middleware.

 ```astro
 ---